 I am hoping to again offer classes for making a pair of #8 hollow and rounds in 2021.
-Due to the pandemic, I have decided against holding classes for fall of 2020.
+Due to the pandemic, I have decided against holding classes for spring of 2021.
+Hopefully by the fall of 2021 things will be back to normal to the point classes can resume.
 Below is the class description.

 Note: These classes are now being held in my new shop location in Sterling Illinois, located about 100 miles west of Chicago and a short distance off Interstate 88.
 Address is in class description below.